 As the result of our audit work, we identified matters that resulted in audit adjustments that we believe, either individually or in the aggregate, would have a significant effect on the Authority's financial reporting process.
-Such proposed adjustments, listed in Appendix I, have been recorded in the accounting records and are reflected in the 2009 financial statements.
+Such proposed adjustments, listed in Appendix I, have been recorded in the accounting records and are reflected in the 2010 financial statements.
 Those proposed adjustments that were not recorded by management are also included in the schedule described in the next paragraph.

-In addition, we have attached to this letter, as Appendix II, a summary of uncorrected misstatements aggregated by us during the current engagement and pertaining to the latest period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+In addition, we have attached to this letter, as Appendix II, a summary of uncorrected misstatements and a summary of disclosure items passed aggregated by us during the current engagement and pertaining to the latest period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.